 In the same New York Times article, Raab added that there never was a racist Javert-like cop, and decried the manner in which Carter’s hardly squeaky-clean early life was sanitized.

 THE HURRICANE (1999).
-Dir.: Norman Jewison.
+Director: Norman Jewison.
 Cast: Denzel Washington, Vicellous Reon Shannon, Deborah Kara Unger, Liev Schreiber, John Hannah, Dan Hedaya, Debbi Morgan, Clancy Brown, Harris Yulin, David Paymer, Rod Steiger.
-Scr.: Armyan Bernstein and Dan Gordon; from Rubin 'Hurricane' Carter's The 16th Round, and Sam Chaiton and Terry Swinton's Lazarus and the Hurricane
+Screenplay: Armyan Bernstein and Dan Gordon; from Rubin ‘Hurricane’ Carter’s The 16th Round, and Sam Chaiton and Terry Swinton’s Lazarus and the Hurricane.